 2010 and beyond

-With every recession the president of United States has changed priorities.
+United States has changed priorities.
 This time President has been propagating Energy revolution and energy efficiency in sectors like gas guzzling automotive sector.
 Solar photovoltaics have also got the necessary limelight.
 Major impetus has been given to the electric vehicles.

 Various countries have also taken the cue and started working on these fields.
 Major R&D has been set up into these sectors which could revolutionise the industry and change the way we consume.

-Manufacturing is back and going green is the new status symbol.
 Toyota prius has been the trendsetter and many concept vehicles are being showcased in auto expos around the world.

 Alternative fuel sources are being scouted and major investment sources are betting on the sector.
 Shale gas has become a huge opportunity and major investment is tapping into that source.